moby/hyperkit/README.md

     $ brew install opam
     $ opam init
     $ eval `opam config env`
-    $ opam pin add qcow-format git://github.com/mirage/ocaml-qcow#master
     $ opam install uri qcow-format

 Notes:

 - `opam config env` must be evaluated each time prior to building hyperkit so the build will find the ocaml environment.
-- Any previous pin of `mirage-block-unix` should be removed with the
+- Any previous pin of `mirage-block-unix` or `qcow-format` should be removed with the commands:

+    $ opam update
+    $ opam pin remove mirage-block-unix
-  commands: `opam update && opam pin remove mirage-block-unix`
+    $ opam pin remove qcow-format

 ## Tracing